U.S. pitches India infrastructure push, warns on trade

-NEW DELHI Commerce Secretary John Bryson on Monday pitched for U.S. companies to participate in India's massive private sector-driven push in building infrastructure, but warned the south Asian nation's high import tariffs could hurt long-term ties.
+NEW DELHI, March 26 Commerce Secretary John Bryson on Monday pitched for U.S. companies to participate in India's massive private sector-driven push in building infrastructure, but warned the south Asian nation's high import tariffs could hurt long-term ties.

 U.S. companies should push to invest in sectors such as road building, railways, aviation and energy, Bryson said, as part of India's planned spend of $1 trillion over the next five years in a sector seen as crucial to its long-term prosperity.

-"We can find areas where it makes sense for the U.S. and India to collaborate more closely," Bryson told business leaders at a conference in New Delhi.
+"We can find areas where it makes sense for the U.S. and India to collaborate more closely," Bryson told business leaders at a conference in the Indian capital, New Delhi.

 "There is perhaps no greater opportunity to do so than in building India's infrastructure," he added.